vanHeemstraSystems/raneto-headstart/README.md

 For creating the Periodic Table look at [Peter Beard's Periodic Videos](https://github.com/PeterBeard/periodic-videos) as demonstrated at http://www.periodicvideos.com/index.htm

+For styling of the Periodic Table have a look at https://codepen.io/mikegolus/pen/OwrPgB

 ## 100 - Introduction

 See [README.md](./100/README.md)